CMHAAorg/cmhaa-website/site/content/_index.md

     callout_cta_link: /membership/
     callout_cta_text: More on what it means to be a member
   - type: feature-member-stories
     feat_member_intro: Why does mental health matter?
-Read our members' stories and find out.
+Read what our leaders have to say.
     feat_member:
       - feat_member_image: img/internet_5y6a0050-edit.jpg
         feat_member_description: I’ve seen first-hand the damage and pain that poor